lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: The LHCb data flow
+# The LHCb data flow
-minutes: 20
----

-> ## Learning Objectives {.objectives}
+{% objectives "Learning Objectives" %}
-> * Understand the LHCb data flow
+* Understand the LHCb data flow
-> * Learn the key concepts on the stripping
+* Learn the key concepts on the stripping
+{% endobjectives %}

 The Large Hadron Collider provides proton-proton collisions to LHCb 40 million times a second.